krrrr38/sbt-sticker/README.md

 This is a sbt plugin.
 While sbt command runnning, your notification is fixed like a sticker.
 When change the sticker, the command would be finished and it will be disappear soon automatically.

-To show a sticker, just add `sticker` before basic commands in sbt console.

 ![](./images/howto.gif)

 ### Requirement